Email Delivery: How do you know if they got your message?

 - Which messages were successfully delivered to the recipients’ servers

 - Which are still queued being retried and why

 - Which have permanently failed and why

-So, you can be informed in minutes of sending if the message went though or not and later be informed when it does eventually go though or ultimately fails.
+You can be informed in minutes of sending if the message went though or not and later be informed when it does eventually go though or ultimately fails.
 You can fix problems and get your correspondence delivered in a timely manner without having to ask the recipient if he/she got the message or wait for them to complain that it didn’t arrive.
-You can be proactive and even alert them of their own mail system problems.
+You can be proactive and even alert your recipients of their own mail system problems.

 The caveat (because there is always one) is this: once the message is delivered to the recipient’s server, it’s impossible to track it any further until the recipient tries to open it.
 The message could still be lost on the recipient’s side (e.g. in filters, mail system problems, human error, etc.), but there is no way to know this without actually asking the recipient.

 However, the majority of missing messages are ones that cannot be delivered at all to the server — and these delivery status reports keep you abreast of these issues in a way not offered by most other email providers.
-Email delivery reports are available in all LuxSci accounts where hosted email uses SMTP message delivery, eg. standard email, HighVolume, transactional notifications generated by web applications that use High Volume email.
+Email delivery reports are available in all LuxSci email accounts, including smart hosting accounts.